fmidev/himan/doc/plugin-fractile.md

 # Summary

 Fractile plugin is used for ensemble data and it calculates a set of fractiles for a given paramerer.
+The ensemble can be a a traditional ensemble with multiple perturbed forecasts, or a time ensemble consisting of consecutive times.

 The default fractiles are: